 Pushing the boundaries of printmaking, I am constantly developing new ways to size, manipulate, layer, and blend my photos in Adobe Photoshop to create depth, perspective, texture and lighting similar to that of classical mediums.
 I developed a process that I refer to as contemporary printmaking.
 Every element in my compositions, from the tiniest flowers to the contour of the landscape, is a photograph--sometimes 40 or more individual photographs--that I took, prepared and positioned on a digital canvas.
 The physical artwork is a pigment ink print on a fine art watercolor rag.

-My collection of thousands of images I've taken represents thousands of moments across time and space as I traveled in search of answers I believed I would find only far outside of human constructs.
-As my exploration progressed, it wasn't enough for me to capture reality; I was compelled to interpret it.
-Even as I was processing a massive volume of new information about the world and aggregating it toward my own survival, I began aggregating the camera's snapshots of reality to represent a new reality that would transcend the time and space in which I felt myself limited.
+My collection of thousands of images I've taken represents thousands of moments across time and space as I emerged from captivity as a 23-year-old single mother of three toddlers to experience the “real” world for the first time.
+I searched the natural world for answers I believed I would find only far outside of human constructs, if I could only deconstruct them and thereby achieve our next escape.
+Even as I was processing a massive volume of new information about the world and aggregating it toward survival for myself and my children, I began aggregating the camera's snapshots of reality to represent a new reality that would transcend the time and space in which I felt myself constrained.

-To deconstruct one of my photo compositions is to unearth the artifacts of my past.
-Close examination of these artworks in my chosen medium is a sort of archaeological dig.
-Under the surface are discoveries that can inform our view of those who experience American society as a set of constructs designed to keep them relegated to the margins.
+Examination of my photo compositions and digital scrolls, with all of their many components and pieces is an archaeological dig to unearth the artifacts of my past.
+Under the surface are discoveries that suggest exploration of our society as a set of constructs that declare a norm and an other and conspires to keep the “others” relegated to the margins.